 Lyme disease in Adult

 Early disseminated disease occurs within weeks as the spirochete disseminates to the nervous system, heart, joints, and other organs.
-At this time, patients may develop multiple widespread skin lesions of disseminated EM along with acute neurologic abnormalities, atrioventricular block (AV), or myocarditis.
+At this time, patients may develop multiple widespread skin lesions of disseminated EM along with acute neurologic abnormalities, atrioventricular (AV) block, or myocarditis.
 Months later, untreated patients may progress to late stage disease that manifests with arthritis, mild encephalopathy, neuropathies, and, in Europe, acrodermatitis chronica atrophicans.

 In the United States, Lyme disease is primarily seen in New England, the Midwest states, and the west coast.
 It is endemic to most of Europe.
-The ticks that transmit Lyme disease are of the genus Ixodes.
+The ticks that transmit Lyme disease are of the genus Ixodes (eg, Ixodes scapularis, the blacklegged tick or deer tick).
 Mice and deer are the major animal reservoirs.
 Transmission occurs most commonly in the spring and summer months.
 Increased risk of infection is strongly linked to the amount of time spent in wooded or rural areas.

 Lyme disease has been rarely reported in China, Japan, and Russia.
 Although Lyme disease is not considered endemic to countries in Africa, there have been few cases of infection reported.